-Victim-survivors in Lyon County are treated at the Child Advocacy Center in Reno, Nevada.
-If the victim-survivor reports to a police station or hospital, an advocate from Carson City's Advocates to End Domestic Violence SART team, the Sexual Assault Response Advocates (S.A.R.A), will be contacted to transfer the victim-survivor to the Child Advocacy Center.
+Victim-survivors in Lyon County are treated at the Tahoe Carson Hospital in Carson City, Nevada.
+If the victim-survivor reports to a police station or hospital, an advocate from Carson City's Advocates to End Domestic Violence SART team, the Sexual Assault Response Advocates (S.A.R.A), will be contacted.
 The advocate will go over options with the victim-survivor, and if the victim-survivor chooses to have a forensic exam, the SANE will get consent from the victim-survivor to collect evidence.
 The SANE will then interview the victim-survivor to gather information for a potential case and begin evidence collection.

 Victim-survivors are given prophylactics to treat potential STI's and emergency contraception to prevent pregnancy.
 For physical injuries, the victim-survivor is directed to their OB-GYN, medical provider, or a hospital for treatment.